yukawa1/fantasy/README.md

 It is an open source, easy to use code, available for installation through pip install option.
 It is based on sherpa python package (Burke et al. 2019).

-**If you are using this code in your research, please cite the following papers Ilic et al. 2020, Rakic et al. 2022, submitted, Ilic et al. 2022, in prep.**
+**If you are using this code in your research, please cite the following papers Ilic et al. 2020, Rakic et al. 2022, Ilic et al. 2023, ApJS, accepted.**

 For installation:
 ```console
 foo@bar:~$ pip install fantasy_agn
 ```
-For complete documentation with examples of usage please cosult [read the docs](www.fantasy-agn.readthedocs.io)
+For complete documentation with examples of usage please cosult [read the docs](https://fantasy-agn.readthedocs.io/en/latest/)